 One question we are sometimes asked is whether or not it is safe to serve runny egg yolk to babies.
-Interestingly, all of these queries originate from the UK – whether that’s because of the heightened awareness of the risk from eggs following the huge controversy in the UK back in the 80’s – or simply because soft boiled eggs are more popular in the UK – we’re not sure!
+Interestingly, most of these queries originate from the UK – whether that’s because of the heightened awareness of the risk from eggs following the huge controversy in the UK back in the 80’s – or simply because soft boiled eggs are more popular in the UK – we’re not sure!

 But it’s an important question that applies to the cooking of eggs wherever you are in the world – particularly when those eggs are intended for your baby.

 Eggs and Salmonella – what’s the risk?

 A popular misconception about eggs is that they are sterile inside, as long as their shells are intact.
 This is incorrect, however, in that perfectly whole, uncracked eggs may still contain the bacteria Salmonella enteritidis.

 This is because laying hens may be infected by the bacteria at farms, passing it on via their ovaries to their eggs before the shells are even formed.
 The bacteria may then grow within the eggs, particularly if they are stored unrefrigerated.